guoxiangke/wp/wp-content/plugins/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.9.4 (19 Sep 2017) =
+* Fixed: Prevented PHP error from occurring when saving a snippet
+* Minor improvements to database creation function

+= 2.9.3 (11 Sep 2017) =
+* Fixed: Prevent snippets from being executed twice when saving due to invalid ID being passed to allow_execute_snippet filter
+* Fixed: Re-enabled output suppression when executing snippets

+= 2.9.2 (8 Sep 2017) =
+* Fixed: Do not attempt to combine queries for fetching local and multisite snippets

+= 2.9.1 (7 Sep 2017) =
+* Fixed: Prevent illegal mix of collations errors when fetching snippets from database tables with different collations [[#](https://wordpress.org/support/topic/issue-on-multisite-with-wpml/)]

+= 2.9.0 (6 Sep 2017) =
+* Fixed: Prevented invalid properties from being set when saving a snippet
+* Fixed: Use the correct protocol when saving a snippet
+* Improved: Moved code to disable snippet execution into a filter hook
+* Fixed: Active shared snippets not being updated correctly
+* Improved: execute_active_snippets() function updated with improved efficiency
+* Improved: Renamed Snippet class to avoid name collisions with other plugins
+* Improved: Don't hide output when executing a snippet
+* Updated CodeMirror to version 5.28.0

 = 2.8.6 (14 May 2017) =
 * Ensure that get_snippets() function retrieves snippets with the correct 'network' setting.
 Fixes snippet edit links in network admin.